Agacher Strip War: Background and border dispute

 The lack of full demarcation first led to a dispute among riverine peoples along the Béli in 1961.
-In 1968 a joint Upper Volta-Mali commission was established in an attempt to reach an agreement, but the group did not make any progress.
-A period of drought and the ensuing population displacement in the region, further escalated tensions.
-In 1974 a brief armed conflict broke out between the two countries over the border dispute.
-In response, the Organization of African Unity created a mediation commission to resolve the disagreement and provide for an independent, neutral demarcation of the border.
+In 1968, a joint Upper Volta-Mali commission was established in an attempt to reach an agreement, but the group did not make any progress.
+A period of drought and the ensuing population displacement in the region further escalated tensions.
+In 1974, a brief armed conflict broke out between the two countries over the border dispute.
+In response, the Organization of African Unity (OAU) created a mediation commission to resolve the disagreement and provide for an independent, neutral demarcation of the border.
 Both the Malian and Upper Voltan governments declared that they would not use armed force to end the dispute.
-In 1977 Upper Volta, Mali, and several other francophone West African states signed a mutual defence pact, the Non-Aggression and Defense Aid Agreement (ANAD).
+In 1977, Upper Volta, Mali, and several other francophone West African states signed a mutual defense pact, the Non-Aggression and Defense Aid Agreement (ANAD).

-By 1983 Upper Volta and Mali were in disagreement about the work of the Organization of African Unity commission.
-On 4 August Captain Thomas Sankara and other military officers launched a coup in Upper Volta.
-Sankara became president and the officers established the Conseil National de la Revolution (CNR) to rule the country in a left-leaning, revolutionary fashion.
+By 1983, Upper Volta and Mali were in disagreement about the work of the OAU commission.
+On 4 August, Captain Thomas Sankara and other military officers launched a coup in Upper Volta.
+Sankara became president, and the officers established the Conseil National de la Revolution (CNR) to rule the country in a left-leaning, revolutionary fashion.
 He personally disliked Malian President Moussa Traoré, who had taken power by deposing Modibo Keïta's left-leaning regime.
-On 17 September 1983 Sankara, a veteran of the 1974 border clashes, visited Mali and met with Traoré.
+On 17 September 1983, Sankara, a veteran of the 1974 border clashes, visited Mali and met with Traoré.
 With Algerian mediation, the two agreed to have the border dispute settled by the International Court of Justice (ICJ) and subsequently petitioned the body to resolve the issue.
-At the same time a new joint commission for bilateral cooperation was established, and the following month Upper Volta lifted its veto to allow Mali to join the West African Economic and Monetary Union as a conciliatory measure.
-In August 1984 the CNR changed the name of Upper Volta to Burkina Faso.
-On 3 April 1985 the ICJ began examining the border dispute.
+At the same time, a new joint commission for bilateral cooperation was established, and the following month, Upper Volta lifted its veto to allow Mali to join the West African Economic and Monetary Union as a conciliatory measure.
+In August 1984, the CNR changed the name of Upper Volta to Burkina Faso.
+On 3 April 1985, the ICJ began examining the border dispute.